What is an FHA loan?

 - Property is appraised by an FHA-approved appraiser and meets HUD property guidelines.

 - Your front-end debt ratio (monthly mortgage payments) should not exceed 31 percent of your gross monthly income.
-Lenders may allow a ratio up to 40 percent in some cases.

 - Your back-end debt ratio (mortgage, plus all monthly debt payments) should not exceed 43 percent of your gross monthly income.
 Lenders may allow a ratio up to 50 percent in some cases.